manju690/ANS/wiUpdatingRoles.md

 ## Note :

-    - The above procedure in ANS-MAR is applied for dev
+    - Same steps will be followed for ANS-CLY Environment.
-    - Same procedure will be done for both PRD And DEV in ANS-CLY Environment
+    - Same steps will be applied for both DEV and PRD Blueprints.